DanielFLopez1620/diff_robot_dan_ros/README.md

 **Keywords:** ROS2, differential robot, nav2, slam, ros2_control, simulation, DIY

+This repo is still under updates of READMEs and formatting, soon there will be a tag for specifying version 1.

 ## Construction

 The list of the components used to build this robot can be found below: